How can reciprocity help you market industrial products to engineers?

 Several years ago, fourteen teams of college students in the Stanford Technology Ventures Program were tasked with growing $5 in seed money in 2 hours.

 One of the teams set up a bicycle tire refilling station on campus.
 The team offered to check students’ tire pressure for free.
 If the pressure was low, they charged $1 to add air using a portable hand pump.
-A few students stopped to get their tires checked and some forked over $1 to get air added to their tires.

-After an hour, the team tried a different approach.
+Sales were slow, so they tried a different approach.
 Rather than charge $1 to top off the air in the tires, they put out a jar asking for donations.

-It doesn’t make sense, does it?
-Why would people pay money for a free service?
-It’s because of the principle of reciprocity.
 Reciprocity in social psychology refers to responding to a positive action with another positive action – rewarding kind actions.
 Or to state it another way, we feel obligated to repay favors and gifts.
 Once the bicycle owners received the tire pressure check, they felt indebted to the team that provided the free service.

-Reciprocity is not a new concept.
-Nor is it unique to college campuses.
 All human societies subscribe to the principle that we are obligated to repay favors and gifts.
 If a friend offers to drive you to work because your car is in the shop, then chances are that you will likely feel an obligation to return the favor.

 Marketers have used the principle of reciprocity for decades.
 The children’s charity, March of Dimes, has sent out direct mail pieces for years with a dime showing through a transparent window in the envelope.
 Why?
 Because it works!
-Likewise, you’ve no doubt received mailers from other charities containing free calendars or personalized address labels.
-It doesn’t matter that you never asked them to send you a calendar.
-Some people feel obligated to return the favor by sending a check to the charity.

 Does every person send a check to March of Dimes?
 No, of course not.